cirosantilli/linux-cheat/qemu.md

 QEMU is originally an emulator.
 However a kernel module for it was created that allows it to use KVM virtualization with the `-enable-kvm` flag, which is much faster.

+QEMU is used a lot in the context of Linux kernel development.
+Understanding all it's options is a great way to learn Linux kernel packaging.

 The top 3 contributors are Red Hat employees.

 <http://qemu.org>